 Baking powder is a staple in most pantries (even if you only use it in your trusty banana bread), but you may be surprised to know that once opened, baking powder has a shelf life of just 6 to 10 months before it starts to lose its leavening ability.
 Even frequent home bakers can find it challenging to use a whole container in that time frame.
 If you suspect your baking powder has expired, you can give it a quick test: simply drop a teaspoon into half a cup of boiling or hot tap water.
 If it doesn’t bubble actively, it’s time to add a fresh jar to the shopping list.

-To avoid an unnecessary trip to the store (or get around the grocery store shortages of baking products we’ve been seeing lately), here’s a simple baking soda substitution.
+Here’s a simple baking soda substitution.
 But first, it’s worth understanding how baking powder works to give your baked goods a boost.What Is The Difference Between Baking Powder And Baking Soda?

 What is baking powder?